vele616/monorepo/packages/jobboard/website/content/jobs/product-manager-integrations-chartmogul-LIQbu.md

 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/chartmogul"
 companyWebsite: "https://chartmogul.com/"
-summary: "To apply as a product manager at ChartMogul, you preferably need to have some knowledge of: experience in: #management, #analysis, #ui/ux."
+summary: "To apply as a product manager at ChartMogul, you preferably need to have some knowledge of: #management, #analysis, #ui/ux."
 summaryBackup: "Excited about #management, #analysis, #ui/ux?
 Check out this job post!"
-featured: 20
+featured: 6
 ---

 ## Job description